akilaid/responsechecker/README.md

 ### Prerequisites

-Install curl if you don't have curl and git.
+Install curl and git if you don't have:

 * Using apt-get
 ```sh